 Andrei is the head of the “Belarus Security Blog” analytical project.

 The Tobacco Curse: Why Belarus Smokes and Smuggles Cigarettes

 More than 65% of Belarusian university and high school students smoke, according to recent estimates from the Ministry of Health.

 While smoking is declining across Europe, a growing number of young Belarusians are turning to cigarettes due to lax regulations and low prices.
 Cheap cigarettes from Belarus are also being smuggled into Western Europe, involving thousands of Belarusians who regularly engage in criminal activity.
 If you want to buy legit cigarettes visit iqos heets dubai.

 Why do cigarettes in Belarus remain among the cheapest in Europe?

 Raising the cost of tobacco products – by levying an excise tax on consumers – is a simple and effective measure to combat smoking among both youth and adults.

 A tobacco tax could produce economic as well as social and health benefits.
-At the end of the day though, the Belarusian government is reluctant to tax tobacco because of the profits it reaps from manufacturing and exporting tobacco products.
+At the end of the day though experts at numan state that, the Belarusian government is reluctant to tax tobacco because of the profits it reaps from manufacturing and exporting tobacco products.